jamessushum/Deal_Insight/README.md

 The dashboard displays:

-1. User's number of pending deals by current stage (chart is dynamic)
+1. User's number of pending deals by current stage (chart is dynamic and changes depending on data in deals page)
-2. User's number of closed deals by month (chart is dynamic)
+2. User's number of closed deals by month (chart is dynamic and changes depending on data in deals page)
-3. Latest news headlines in business (5)
+3. Latest news headlines from CNBC and The Wallstreet Journal
 4. Messages component

 ### Messages

-The messages component behaves like a forum where the user is able to view messages from everyone and send messages to everyone.
+The messages component allows the user to see and send messages from/to everyone.

+1. The view defaults to the latest message (at bottom) when the messages list overflows
+2. To send a message, enter desired message in input field and click the Send button

 ### Deals Page